White Paper

 Spaces is a naming protocol that leverages the existing infrastructure and security of Bitcoin1 without requiring a new blockchain or any modifications to Bitcoin itself.
-“Spaces” serve as community identifiers that are distributed through an auction process built using existing Bitcoin scripting capabilities.
+"Spaces" serve as community identifiers that are distributed through an auction process built using existing Bitcoin scripting capabilities.
 Proceeds generated through auctions are irrevocably burned.
-Within each Space, users can create “Subspaces,” which serve as trustless individual identities, operating with a high degree of autonomy primarily off-chain but can also submit transactions directly on-chain.
+Within each Space, users can create "Subspaces," which are sovereign, non-revocable identities bound to public keys.
+Subspaces operate primarily off-chain through compact certificates, but can be bound to UTXOs on-chain when interactive functionality is required.
 Spaces is designed to be verifiable by end-users in a trustless manner without requiring a full node.
-This is achieved through a stateless zero-knowledge light client built using RISC0 zkVM2.
-The protocol essentially acts as a scalable & trustless ~250KB Bitcoin certificate authority.
+This is achieved through a stateless zero-knowledge light client, which produces a universal root of trust from Bitcoin's header chain.
+The protocol essentially acts as a scalable & trustless Bitcoin certificate authority.

 Background